-If job sharing has two people splitting one full-time position, do they split health insurance and other benefits too?
+If two people split one full-time position, how do job sharers split employee benefits such as health insurance and vacation time?
 It depends.
 Read on for options.

-A job sharing set-up suggests a pro-ration of benefits, 50/50, or whatever hours split is proposed (some partners do 60/40 or other combinations).
+A job sharing set-up suggests a pro-ration of benefits, 50/50, or whatever schedule split is proposed.
+(There are several job sharing combinations to choose.)

 But it really depends on the employer’s policy—if there is one.
 If your employer doesn’t have a job sharing policy, you’re in position to propose it the way you want it (to a degree).